chinmaya-dev77/MEDISCANLITE/README.md

 # MediScan Lite 🩺

-A Machine Learning-powered web application that predicts diabetes risk based on medical input parameters.
-Built using a trained model and deployed with a modern interactive web interface.
+A full-stack machine learning web application that predicts diabetes risk using patient health data.
+Built with Flask backend and a modern interactive frontend, delivering real-time predictions with confidence scores.